dashpay/docs/developers/translating.rst

 https://www.transifex.com/dash/dash-wallet

-All language content from the :ref:`Dash Android Wallet <dash-android- wallet>` are available for translation in this project.
+All language content from the
+:ref:`Dash Android Wallet <dash-android-wallet>` are available for translation in this project.
 Please have a device running the Android wallet available during translation to understand the context of the text you are translating.
 Note that any placeholders in the source text segment must also appear in the target language, similar to the instructions above for Dash Core Wallet.

 Dash Videos
 ===========